 - Live now pay later thinking

-This may be a useful “last hope” type of device.
+This may be a proper “last hope” type of device.

 Self-Destructing Debit/Credit Card

 Don’t like my shock collar idea?
 A much less severe idea (depending on how you look at it) would be the self-destructing debit/credit card.
-Given most new cards come with a great deal of “smart card” technologies this one may be simpler to carry out (and much more fun to watch).
-It might be applicable to Apple Pay or other similar systems.
+Given most new cards come with a great deal of “smart card” technologies, this one may be simpler to carry out (and much more fun to watch).
+It might apply to Apple Pay or other similar systems.

-The concept is simple, if the consumer attempts to use the card by either swiping it or “tapping” it, the card receives a simple message destruct and the card emits a high-pitched alarm sound and 5 seconds later the card explodes, with a small charge embedded in it, when it was manufactured.
+The concept is simple.
+Suppose the consumer attempts to use the card by either swiping it or “tapping” it.
+In that case, the card receives a simple message destruct, and the card emits a high-pitched alarm sound, and 5 seconds later, the card explodes, with a small charge embedded in it, when it was manufactured.

-Sure, there will be occasional glitches where cards may self-destruct without warning, but those small glitches and maiming of their owners are assumable risks for those who wish to have the privilege of carrying a credit card.
+Sure, there will be occasional glitches where cards may self-destruct without warning.
+Still, those minor glitches and maiming of their owners are assumable risks for those who wish to have the privilege of carrying a credit card.

-An added side-effect might be less people wanting to carry around credit cards with them, for fear of the occasional random self-destruction as well.
-Think of someone carrying around 6-8 credit cards, what might happen if one goes off accidentally?
-The chain-effect might well be complete destruction of the owner.
+An added side-effect might be fewer people wanting to carry around credit cards with them, for fear of the occasional random self-destruction as well.
+Think of someone carrying around 6-8 credit cards.
+What might happen if one goes off accidentally?
+The chain effect might well be the destruction of the owner.